ceford/cefjdemos-data-jdm-help-en/articles/menu-items/privacy-confirm-request.md

 ## Description

-The **Confirm Request** menu item type is used to display a menu link leading to a page containing a form allowing your users to confirm an information request (Export or Remove).
+The *Confirm Request* menu item type is used to display a menu link leading to a page containing a form allowing users to confirm an information request (*Export* or *Remove*).

 ### Common Elements